FrederikTobner/JANUS/book/src/part-02-boot-process/kernel-entry.md

 # The Kernel Entry Point

-We have boot assembly that calls `kernel_main()`.
-We have a build system that links everything together.
+We have created the boot assembly that calls `kernel_main()`and the build system that links everything together.
 Time to write the actual C code that runs when the kernel starts.

+This is it—the moment where all that assembly setup pays off and we finally get to write normal C code.
+Well, "normal" is relative.
+We're still in a freestanding environment with no standard library, but at least we're not juggling registers and segment selectors anymore.

 > **The Crux: Why Verify the Magic Number?**
 >